How Code for Canada Empowers Teams to be Effective Change Makers

 Since our founding, Code for Canada has embedded over 60 digital professionals across the Canadian public sector to help advance the delivery of public services while improving the digital capacity of their government teams.

-Our Code for Canada Collaborators are talented digital professionals who come with many skills — from user research and design to software development and product management.
-But to make the cut as a Collaborator, it’s not enough to be a specialist in your field, you also need a change management mindset.
+Our Code for Canada project staff are talented digital professionals who come with many skills — from user research and design to software development and product management.
+But to make the cut, it’s not enough to be a specialist in your field, you also need a change management mindset.

-We support every Collaborator with a coach-the-coach training plan to help them be effective change-makers so their government partners can get the most of their time together.
+We support every project staff member with a coach-the-coach training plan to help them be effective change-makers so their government partners can get the most of their time together.

 How do we coach the coaches?